Engineering-Research-and-Development/synthetic-data-generator/src/model_registry/README.md

 of the model repository endpoints
 * `service.py` implements the business logic of the model repository and uses the ORM defined in `model.py`.
+* `validation.py` defines the Pydantic models that the endpoint take in input and return in output so that they can be automatically validated